How To Measure Up For Electric Underfloor Heating

 Measure out the length and width of your area and multiply these to get your meterage squared.
 Then do the same with any fixed objects in the room and subtract these from your total square meterage, this gives you your total area to heat.

-Your insulation will need to cover this entire area as to maintain a level floor.
-However we would recommend leaving about a 100mm border around the outside of your room for the heating, but any where from 70-90% of the area would be considered a primary heat source.
+Your insulation will need to cover this entire area to maintain a level floor.
+However we would recommend leaving about a 100mm border around the outside of your room for the heating, but anywhere from 70-90% of the area would be considered a primary heat source.

 Kitchen Underfloor Heating